![]() |

 Our Beliefs:

-That is why the Evangelical Christian Church in Canada (Christian Disciples) celebrates everyone's differences, and differences of opinion, and does not expect everyone's interpretation of the Bible, or living the Christian life to be identical, according to 1 Cor.
+That is why the Evangelical Christian Church in Canada (Christian Disciples) celebrates everyone's differences and differences of opinion and does not expect everyone's interpretation of the Bible or living the Christian life to be identified, according to 1 Cor.
 12: 4-11.
-All Evangelical Christian Church clergy and churches are at liberty to subscribe to an official doctrinal statement that they can refer to as their distinctive doctrinal stance.
-The Evangelical Christian Church does not fit people into certain labels, but freedom of religious belief, freedom of thought and conscience, and private scriptural interpretation of the Bible allow many to commit to the basic fundamental truths found in the Holy Scriptures, no matter what their eschatology, paradigms or biblical models may be.
+All Evangelical Christian Church clergy and churches are free to subscribe to an official doctrinal statement they can refer to as their distinctive doctrinal stance.
+Every minister's commitment to the covenant agreement and accountability to God eliminates the need for a patriarchal hierarchy of authority structure.
+Still, freedom of religious belief, freedom of thought and conscience, and private scriptural interpretation of the Bible allow many to commit to the basic fundamental truths in the Holy Scriptures, regardless of their eschatology, paradigms, or biblical models.

 |